-□ Apply for a graduation check prior to the beginning of the final semester and no later than the deadline initiating university review and formal approval by faculty.
+- Apply for a graduation check prior to the beginning of the final semester and no later than the deadline initiating university review and formal approval by faculty.
 The form is available on your Student Portal.
-This link provides a quick tutorial: https://csufconnect.fullerton.edu/howtoapplyforagradcheck/

-If you need to change your graduation date you must fill out and submit an update card.
-These forms are located in the Office of Graduate Studies: https://csufconnect.fullerton.edu/howtochangeagraduationdate/

-- Watch your campus e-mail and Student Center To-Do List for information on paying for the graduation check once you have applied.
-A graduation and diploma fee is required.
+Please refer our guide on How to Pay Graduation Fee - > Submit 4 professional references using the forms provided in this Handbook.
+Two (2) of the references must be completed by faculty in the Literacy and Reading Department, and two (2) must be completed by administrators or teachers within your district or workplace.
+Be sure to keep copies for your records and submit the originals to the Department Program Coordinator - ➤ If you need to change your graduation date you must fill out and submit an update card.
+These forms are located in the Office of Graduate Studies - ➤ Watch your campus e-mail and Student Center To-Do List for information on paying for the graduation check once you have applied.
+A graduation and diploma fee are required.
 You are not required to pay the graduation fee at the time of application for graduation.
-However, you will be required to pay the graduation fee to Student Financial Services (UH-180, 657-278-2495) before you can become a candidate for graduation. - Complete all general and specific requirements, other than final course examinations, by the last day of classes, in order to assure granting of the degree by the end of the semester. - □ Final verification of completion of requirements is sent by the Office of Graduate Studies to the registrar.
+However, you will be required to pay the graduation fee to Student Financial Services (UH-180, 657-278-2495) before you can become a candidate for graduation. - Complete all general and specific requirements, other than final course examinations, by the last day of classes, in order to assure granting of the degree by the end of the semester. - Final verification of completion of requirements is sent by the Office of Graduate Studies to the registrar.
 You will receive notification of the award of the degree from the registrar approximately ten weeks after the end of the semester.

-The California Reading Certificate (Added Authorization) and the Reading Specialist Credential
+The California Literacy and Reading Added Authorization and the Reading and Literacy Leadership Specialist Credential

-☐ After completing the coursework for either the Certificate or Credential, you will need to obtain verification of 3 years of full-time teaching experience, and 4 professional references using the forms provided in this Handbook.
-Two (2) of the references must be completed by faculty in the Literacy and Reading Department, and two (2) must be completed by administrators or teachers within your district or workplace.
-Be sure to keep copies for your records and submit the originals to Shannon Wilson, Department Program Coordinator (swilson@fullerton.edu).

-- □ Apply for the Certificate or Credential through the Credential Office AFTER completing the necessary coursework.
-Contact Kristin Nichelini in the Credential Center, in College Park, Suite 740 (657-278-4873), or visit http://ed.fullerton.edu/cpc/. - □ A graduate degree Study Plan is different from a clear credential study plan.
-Contact the Credential Center, in College Park, Suite740 (657-278-3205) to develop a clear credential study plan if you need to clear you credential.
+- After completing the coursework for either the Added Authorization or Credential, you will need to obtain verification of 3 years of full-time teaching experience.
+Be sure to keep a copy for your records and submit the originals to the Department Program Coordinator - ➤ Apply for the Added Authorization or Credential through the Credential Office AFTER your final grades have been posted.
+Contact the Credential Preparation Center in, Suite 540 (657-278-4873) or visit http://ed.fullerton.edu/cpc/.
+Items to submit: - Application - \$25 fee (check or money order made payable to CSUF) - Copy of valid CA teaching credential - Verification of Experience (required for both the Added Authorization and Credential) - There is no deadline to apply for your credential.
+We recommend that you do it sooner rather than later, even if you don't plan on using it right away. - Review Application Information: - Reading and Literacy Added Authorization - Reading and Literacy Leadership Specialist - A graduate degree Study Plan is different from a clear credential study plan.
+Contact the Credential Preparation Center in College Park, Suite 540 (657-278-3205) to develop a clear credential study plan if you need to clear you credential.
 The two plans may overlap.